 2021 Winter Residency: January 10 - January 17

 Application deadline: October 1, 2020

 2021 Summer Residency: June 20 - June 27

 Built in 1865, the Mountain View Grand overlooks the Presidential Range, and sits on 1,700 acres of pristine land.

-And the Mountain View has a rich literary, artistic, and political history.
-Charles Dickens spent several days at the resort during an American tour to give his famous one-man performance of scenes from his novels-gaslights overhead, stage backlit with a muffled screen, windows open to moonlight and mountain breezes.
-Ralph Waldo Emerson, Robert Frost, and Norman Rockwell are present on old guest registers, as are actors Betty Grable, Bette Davis, and the Marx brothers; and American presidents Grover Cleveland, Warren Harding, Calvin Coolidge, Franklin D. Roosevelt, and Dwight Eisenhower.
+The resort has a rich literary, artistic and political history.
+Charles Dickens spent several days there during an American tour, performing scenes from his novels, gaslights overhead, stage backlit with a muffled screen, windows open to moonlight and mountain breezes.
+Ralph Waldo Emerson, Robert Frost and Norman Rockwell turn up on old guest registers, as do Betty Grable, Bette Davis, the Marx brothers, and presidents Grover Cleveland, Warren Harding, Calvin Coolidge, Franklin D. Roosevelt and Dwight Eisenhower.

 In summer there is hiking-one path offers views of Scottish highland cattle grazing-golf, tennis, and fishing.
 In winter there is ice-skating by day or night, and guests can travel the groomed trails on snowshoes or cross-country skis.
 Other amenities include indoor and outdoor pools, a large gym, and a 17-seat movie theater.
 There is also a working farm, full of alpacas, goats, chickens and rabbits.
 The farm provides the hotel's eggs and vegetables, and produces a distinctive Mountain View Farm Blend of wool and yarn.
 Breakfast and dinner are serious buffets, and free.
 There are some pretty inexpensive lunch options.